TomShacham/http4js/docs/Release-notes/index.md

 # Release notes

+### 4.2.2 throw if no server in Routing when calling start, stop, serveE2E.

 ### 4.2.1 Query params are now passed to `serveE2E`

 ### 4.2.0: Breaking change: Most precise handler no longer beats first declared match.
 Fix: Composed routes filter as expected.